BlazeInferno64/itunes-client/README.md

     });

-// If you wanna cancel your api call then sinply use 👇 client.cancel("User navigated away.");
+// If you wanna cancel your api call then simply use 👇 client.cancel("User navigated away.");
 ```